 What is important in production is how fast you can deploy and start your containers based on a production .NET Core image.
-Therefore, the runtime-only image based on microsoft/dotnet:2.2-aspnetcore-runtime is small so that it can travel quickly across the network from your Docker registry to your Docker hosts.
+Therefore, the runtime-only image based on mcr.microsoft.com/dotnet/core/aspnet:2.2 is small so that it can travel quickly across the network from your Docker registry to your Docker hosts.
 The contents are ready to run, enabling the fastest time from starting the container to processing results.
 In the Docker model, there is no need for compilation from C# code, as there is when you run dotnet build or dotnet publish when using the build container.